cdl-saarland/uniana-artifact/README.md

     bash ./docker_build.sh

 This process will build the Docker image and install some of the necessary Ubuntu packages.
+It should take about 15min, depending on your system and internet connection.
 You only need to do this once (unless the workspace folder changes on the host).

 #### Launch the Docker image